 Boston born, Brooke grew up between the United States and Zimbabwe, Africa, and currently resides in Minneapolis, Minnesota.

-When she isn’t waxing poetic or wildly scribbling notes for a new book, she’s a fan of art, cinema, reading, and occasionally, the Oxford comma.
-She most enjoys the works of Agatha Christie, Anaïs Nin, Baz Luhrmann, the Brontes, Charlie Chaplin, Emily Dickinson, Fred Rogers, Jean Cocteau, Neal Karlen, Neil Strauss, P.G.
+Her favorite creators are: Agatha Christie, Anaïs Nin, Baz Luhrmann, the Brontes, Charlie Chaplin, Emily Dickinson, Fred Rogers, Jean Cocteau, Neil Gaiman, Neal Karlen, Neil Strauss, Ozgur Sahin, P.G.
 Wodehouse, Rachel Hollis, Susan David, Warren Ellis, as well as science fiction icons Gene Roddenberry, Ray Bradbury and William Gibson.

 With Poems About Boys publishing this Spring, Calder continues to research and pen In Praise of Men.